caraya/entry-level-content/src/md-content/intermediate.md

 # Going forward

 ## Progressive Enhancement: No, it doesn't have to look the same in all browsers
-- What it is?
+- What is it?
-- Why it's important
+- Why is it important?

 ## Javascript: Beyond the Basics
 - Programmatically adding accessibility attributes to your markup